 With the original Visium (55 µm spots, each covering multiple cells), you needed deconvolution methods like RCTD

 Visium HD changed this.
 With 2 µm bins, you can now do cell segmentation directly on the histology image and assign transcripts to individual cells using computational methods.
 This gives you a per-cell expression matrix (like scRNA-seq) but with spatial coordinates preserved.
 Each observation is a single segmented cell rather than a statistical mixture.
+That said, deconvolution methods are still useful.
+The 8 µm bins aggregate enough UMIs for robust inference, and reference-based approaches like RCTD and FlashDeconv can leverage scRNA-seq atlases to assign cell type proportions at the bin level.
+Later in this tutorial, I show both deconvolution on 8 µm bins and CellTypist annotation on segmented cells using a scRNA-seq reference, alongside signature-based annotation with Enrichmap.

 This shift from deconvolution to segmentation is a key motivation for this tutorial: we get single-cell spatial transcriptomics without the assumptions that come with deconvolution.